tinymce/tinymce-docs/enterprise/check-spelling/custom.md

 The last point is important for files created or edited on non-Linux (Windows or Mac) systems, as these will usually encode text files differently.
 However, Windows or Mac editors such as Windows Notepad can optionally save files in UTF-8 if asked to do so.
 Please check your editor of choice for this functionality.
 Failure to chose the correct encoding will result in problems with non-English letters such as umlauts and accents.

-**NOTE for German and Finnish languages**: Spell checking in German and Finnish will employ compound word spell checking.
+> **Note**: **German and Finnish languages** - Spell checking in German and Finnish will employ compound word spell checking.
 Compound words such as "Fußballtennis" will be assumed correct as long as the root words "Fußball" and "Tennis" are individually present in the dictionary.
 It is not necessary to add "Fußballtennis" separately.

+## Configuring the custom dictionary feature

+Additional configuration to your `application.conf` file is required.
+(Don't forget to restart the Java application server after updating the configuration.)

+{% include misc/custom-dictionaries-path.md %}

+### Dynamic Custom Dictionaries

+{% include misc/dynamic-custom-dictionaries.md %}

-### Verifying custom dictionary functionality
+## Verifying custom dictionary functionality

 If successfully configured, the custom dictionary feature will report dictionaries found in the application server's log at service startup.